If you are having problems with your Aloe Vera plant leaves bending — trust me, you are not the only one!

 7. Wrong Temperature

-We already mentioned that your Aloe Vera plant absolutely loves warm temperatures, so there might be some issues if you keep your plant somewhere too cold.
+We already discussed Aloe Vera temperature tolerance and saw that this plant absolutely loves warm temperatures.
+So there might be some issues if you keep your plant somewhere too cold.

 The leaves of your plant might bend if you keep it at low temperatures below 50 degrees Fahrenheit.
 It can also happen if your plant is exposed to cold drafts from air conditioning or windows during the colder seasons, for example.